yxleong/NTUST-assignments/CS2005701_WindowsProgramming/Practice2-1_DataTypes/README.md

 # Data Types Program

 ## Overview

-This repository contains a C# console application designed to demonstrate various data types and their usage.
+This C# console application is designed to demonstrate various data types and their usage.
 The program prints examples of different data types, including integers, floating-point numbers, booleans, characters, and strings.
 It also shows how to use character literals and Unicode characters.

 ## Code Description
 The code performs the following actions:
 1. Displays an integer value.
 2. Displays a floating-point value.
 3. Shows boolean values.